rcarmo/soup-strainer/README.md

 # What does this do?

 It takes HTML and scores the markup structure in an attempt to divine which bits are a human-readable article instead of junk.
-It then rips out the junk and returns clean markup.
+It then rips out the junk and returns clean(ish) markup containing the most relevant bits of the page.

 # Why another implementation?